envato/aws-s3-sync-buildkite-plugin/README.md

           destination: s3://example-bucket/directory/
 ```

-Sync s3 files source with a local path destination, before the `command`.
+Sync s3 files source with a local path destination.
+This is run before the main command in a [`pre-command` job hook](https://buildkite.com/docs/agent/v3/hooks#job-lifecycle-hooks).

 ```yml
 steps: